flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeletePolicy
-### <p>Deletes the specified policy.</p> <p>A policy cannot be deleted if it has non-default versions or it is attached to any certificate.</p> <p>To delete a policy, use the DeletePolicyVersion API to delete all non-default versions of the policy; use the DetachPrincipalPolicy API to detach the policy from any certificate; and then use the DeletePolicy API to delete the policy.</p> <p>When a policy is deleted using DeletePolicy, its default version is deleted with it.</p>
+<blockquote><p>Deletes the specified policy.</p> <p>A policy cannot be deleted if it has non-default versions or it is attached to any certificate.</p> <p>To delete a policy, use the DeletePolicyVersion API to delete all non-default versions of the policy; use the DetachPrincipalPolicy API to detach the policy from any certificate; and then use the DeletePolicy API to delete the policy.</p> <p>When a policy is deleted using DeletePolicy, its default version is deleted with it.</p></blockquote>

 #### Input Parameters
 * `policyName` - _required_